Semi-supervised Batch Learning From Logged Data: Introduction

-CRM has led to promising results in some settings, including advertising and recommendation systems.
-However, there are some scenarios where the logged known-reward dataset is generated in an uncontrolled manner, and it poses a major obstacle, such as unobserved rewards for some chosen context and action pairs.
+Batch learning with logged bandit feedback has led to promising results in some settings, including advertising and recommendation systems.
+However, there are some scenarios where the logged dataset is generated in an uncontrolled manner, posing significant obstacles such as unobserved feedback for some chosen context and action pairs.
 For example, consider an advertising system server where some ads (actions) are shown to different clients (contexts) according to a conditional probability (propensity score).
-Now, suppose that the connections between the clients and the server are corrupted momentarily such that the server does not receive any reward feedback, i.e., whether or not the user has clicked on some ads.
-Under this scenario, we have access to the data, including the chosen clients, the shown ads, and the probability of shown ads without any feedback (reward) from the client, in addition to some logged known-reward data from multiple clients.
-A similar scenario arises in personalized medical treatment, where a treatment (action) is applied to a patient (context) with a conditional probability (propensity score), and we would like to observe the outcome of such a treatment in the near future (e.g., two years), but it is possible that some patients may pass away due to other conditions, preventing us to have access to the treatment outcome.
-Likewise, there are various other scenarios where it may be difficult to obtain reward samples for some context and action (and propensity score) samples since it might be expensive or unethical, such as in robotics or healthcare.
+Now, suppose that the connections between the clients and the server are corrupted momentarily such that the server does not receive any feedback, i.e., whether or not the user has clicked on some ads.
+Under this scenario, we have access to `missing-feedback' data indicating the chosen clients, the shown ads, the probability of shown ads but missing feedback, and some logged data containing feedback.
+Likewise, there are other scenarios where obtaining feedback samples for some context and action (and propensity score) samples may be challenging since it might be expensive or unethical, such as in finance \citep{musto2015personalized} or healthcare \citep{chakrabortty2018efficient}.

-We call Semi-CRM our approach to learning in these scenarios, where we have access to the logged unknown-reward (no feedback) dataset, besides the logged known-reward (feedback) dataset.
+We call Semi-supervised Batch Learning (S2BL) our approach to learning in these scenarios, where we have access to the logged missing-feedback dataset, besides the logged known-feedback dataset, which was the typical data considered in previous approaches.